-SkillsYouNeed describes the most common statistical survey techniques:
+Some of the most common statistical survey techniques follow:

-- Mean is determined by adding the values and dividing the total value by the number of values; it’s used most frequently to represent the central tendency, as opposed to mode (the number that occurs most often in the dataset) or median (the middle value when the dataset is ordered from highest value to lowest value).
+- Determining mean: The mean is determined by adding the values and dividing the total value by the number of values; it’s used most frequently to represent the central tendency, as opposed to the mode (the number that occurs most often in the data set) or the median (the middle value when the data set is ordered from highest value to lowest value).

-- Variance and standard deviation determine the difference between an individual response and the mean of all responses.
-Variance is the average of the squared differences from the mean, while standard deviation is calculated by finding the square root of the variance.
+- Variance and standard deviation: The variance and standard deviation determine the difference between an individual response and the mean of all responses.
+The variance is the average of the squared differences from the mean, while the standard deviation is calculated by finding the square root of the variance.

 Industries That Employ Statisticians

 Statisticians work in a variety of industries, including government, healthcare, finance, and technology.
 They also work in academia, conducting research and teaching courses on statistics and data analysis.
 The U.S. Bureau of Labor Statistics lists the industries that employ the highest percentage of statisticians: